Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Folk tend to trust a person in uniform.
 If you disguise yourself as an authority figure, your efforts to persuade others are often more effective.

 **Create Disguise**
-As part of a long rest, you can create a disguise.
+As part of a Long Rest, you can create a disguise.
 It takes you 1 minute to don such a disguise once you have created it.
 You can carry only one such disguise on you at a time without drawing undue attention, unless you have a [Bag of Holding](http://dnd5e.wikidot.com/wondrous-items:bag-of-holding) or a similar method to keep them hidden.
 Each disguise weighs 1 pound.

 - At other times, it takes 10 minutes to craft a disguise that involves moderate changes to your appearance, and 30 minutes for one that requires more extensive changes.